-- (a) The president must preside as chair at each general meeting. - (b) If the president is absent or is unwilling to act, then the vicepresident, if one has been appointed, must preside as chair at the meeting. - (c) If both the president and vice-president are absent or are both unwilling to act, then the members present at that meeting may elect a person present to chair the meeting.
+- (a) The president must preside as chair at each general meeting. - (b) If the president is absent or is unwilling to act, then a vice-president, if one has been appointed, must preside as chair at the meeting. - (c) If the president and vice-president(s) are absent or are unwilling to act, then the members present at that meeting may elect a person present to chair the meeting.